-- You must make sure you put skilled people, robust processes, and effective tools in place to get a complete 360-degree overview of the complete contract lifecycle and to effectively manage contract value and reduce value leakage over time.
+- You must make sure you put skilled people, robust processes, and effective tools in place to get a complete 360-degree overview of the complete contract lifecycle and to manage contract value and reduce value leakage over time effectively.

 - You must be able to adopt change rapidly into your contract and flow down those changes quickly and effectively throughout the organization and supply chain.

-- Make sure you have a skilled team of people helping you in drafting contracts and negotiating commitments based on realistic value forecast numbers.
+- Ensure you have a skilled team of people helping you draft contracts and negotiate commitments based on realistic value forecast numbers.

 - Inclusion of contract value leakage in the pricing strategy and engaging the organization, supply chain, and customers in understanding contract and business value will reduce (over-)pricing issues.

-- Make sure that offers and contracts are structured in a coherent way and easy to understand and make use of customer lifecycle management software or legal tech (CLM) to create an integrated solution that delivers a “single version of the truth”.
+- Make sure that offers and contracts are structured coherently and easy to understand and make use of customer lifecycle management software or legal tech (CLM) to create an integrated solution that delivers a “single version of the truth.”

 - Automate ordering by e-commerce portals as much as possible, including invoicing.

-- Make sure you involve your subcontractors and vendors and – if possible also your customers- also in contract management issues and in identifying contract value leakage.
+- Ensure you involve your subcontractors and vendors and, if possible, your customers- also in contract management issues and in identifying contract value leakage.

-- Set up teams with skilled people, implement and build processes and introduce tools for export control, cybersecurity and ensure the protection of your intellectual property.
+- Set up teams with skilled people, implement and build processes, introduce tools for export control, cybersecurity, and protect your intellectual property.